bhyvex/cloudly/README.md

 For information about the MongoDB visit <a>http://www.mongodb.org/</a>

+###### Install OpenTSDB

+Install OpenTSDB as per http://opentsdb.net/docs/build/html/installation.html

+This will enable you goodies such as Hadoop, HBase from Apache and first and foremost the almighty OpenTSDB!   :)

 ###### Run the API

 API server runs off of Flask therefore you'd need to install Python Flask first.
 To do so simply copy and paste the following into your terminal window: